esquires/ieee_paper_markdown_pandoc/README.md

 # ieee_paper_markdown_pandoc
 Example project of an academic paper using the IEEE template.
 I did my work on MacOS.
 Your OS may need other requirements.
+This includes a workaround for the latex package `longtable` (required by the IEEE template) not supporting 2 column output.

 # TeX Environment
 0. Install homebrew (https://brew.sh/)